bentoml/BentoML/docs/source/use-cases/large-language-models/function-calling.rst

     <a id="localserving"></a>

-BentoML allows you to run and test your code locally, so that you can quick validate your code with local compute resources.
+BentoML allows you to run and test your code locally, so that you can quickly validate your code with local compute resources.

 .. important::